Mosamorphing/WTF-React/12_React Router/readme.md

 ![12-2](./img/12-2.png)

-By default, the slash signifies the homepage ('/') and all you have passed into the element is the component for the homepage and profilepage that you have created (in the case of /profile).
+By default, the slash (`/`) represents the homepage, and you provide the components for different routes, such as the homepage and `ProfilePage` (for `/profile`).

-The RouterProvider that we imported and wrapped inside of Our Render as shown below just implies that we have handed over the entry point into our application to React Router while using the router to define what component is rendered at each url.
+The `RouterProvider`, which we imported and wrapped inside our `Render`, indicates that we have delegated the routing logic to React Router.
+This setup allows React Router to determine which component should be rendered for each URL.

 ```javascript
 ReactDOM.createRoot(document.getElementById("root")).render(